The subelliptic heat kernels on SL(2,R) and on its universal covering $\widetilde{SL(2,R)}$: integral representations and some functional inequalities: Some functional inequalities for the heat kernel

+We work here with $\tSL$.
 We now study $C(t)$ when $t \to 0$.
 The idea is that, asymptotically when $t \to 0$, the constant $C(t)$ has to behave like the best constant of the reverse spectral gap inequality on the Heisenberg group (see the Section \ref{convH}).
 From \cite{bakry-baudoin-bonnefont-chafai}, this constant is known to be $1/t$.
 This is also the case for $\SU$ (see \cite{Baudoin-Bonnefont}).
 Let $0<t<1$ we have: